-The Justice Administration Alumni Association engages in a number of annual activities.
+The Criminal Justice Alumni Association engages in a number of annual activities.
 These include fund raising, sponsorship of the Kenneth R. Nally and Kenneth Marshall awards, organizing and hosting the annual Homecoming Tailgate and, in conjunction with department faculty and staff, sponsorship and hosting our graduation reception and annual career fair.

-The Department of Justice Administration is proud of the many successes of its alumni.
+The Department of Criminal Justice is proud of the many successes of its alumni.
 We would like to share those successes and encourage you to continue to be involved with your alma mater.
 We have numerous ways you may contribute to our program and to the future success of our current students.

-Join the Justice Administration Alumni Board.
+Join the Criminal Justice Alumni Board.

-The Justice Administration Alumni Board meets at 5:30pm on the 2nd Thursday of each month.
+The Criminal Justice Alumni Board meets at 5:30pm on the 2nd Thursday of each month.
 The meetings are informal, short and productive planning sessions for future alumni events.
 If you have time and energy to share, we invite you to attend.
 Current Alumni Board Officers are:

-Danny Glidewell, President, Phone: 502-574-7111 or e-mail: Danny.Glidewell@louisville.gov
+Danny Glidewell, President Phone: 502-574-7111 or e-mail: Danny.Glidewell@louisville.gov

 G. Henry Ott, Secretary, Phone 502-574-3701 or e-mail: Henry.Ott@louisville.gov

-Contact Ms. Ginger Brown via e-mail or 502-852-6567 for information on the next meeting date and time.
+Contact Ms. Ginger Brown via e-mail or 502-852-2686 for information on the next meeting date and time.

 Participate in the or Shadowing Program.

-The Department of Justice Administration offers an active and broad-based internship and shadowing program for undergraduate students and an internship option for graduate students.
+The Department of Criminal Justice offers an active and broad-based internship and shadowing program for undergraduate students and an internship option for graduate students.
 Being a mentor through an internship or shadowing program is a challenging and rewarding experience.
 Your participation lets you share valuable experiences with students interested in pursuing similar professions.
 These programs also have related benefits for the agencies involved.
 Internships provide agencies with personnel to complete tasks and projects that can not be completed by existing paid full-time personnel.
 Internships and shadowing programs also provide agencies with the opportunity to informally screen and evaluate future applicants and to recruit qualified and competent personnel.